 Great surgical results are the coming together of good preparation, great surgical skills, optimal post operative recovery, good health/nutrition and mental wellbeing.
 New rules that came into play in recent years ensured that patients and their surgeons can’t rush into cosmetic procedures - which is a good thing!
 Planning ahead, taking the time to get informed and ensuring that you have considered your recovery process, financial costs and surgical goals, helps set you up for the best possible outcome, and an enjoyable experience along the way.
-Here are some questions that our practice director, Liz, recommends patients ask themselves if they are considering surgery in 2019:
+Here are some questions that our patient coordinator, Katy, recommends patients ask themselves if they are considering surgery in 2020:

 What do I want to achieve?